ExpediaGroup/mittens/docs/about/getting-started.md

  - `post:/some-path:{"id": "{$range|min=1,max=5}", "currentDate": "{$currentDate|days+2,months+1}"}`

 ### File probes
 Mittens writes files that can be used as liveness and readiness probes.
-These files are written to disk as `live` and `ready` respectively.
+These files are written to disk as `alive` and `ready` respectively.
 If you run mittens as a sidecar you can then define a [liveness command](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-a-liveness-command) as follows:

 ```